NixOS/rfcs/rfcs/0145-doc-strings.md

 <summary>Arguments</summary>

 - (+) Stays primarily compatible with the currently used comments in lib.
-    - (-) Outside the ./lib folder, nixodc is not a convention.
+    - (-) Outside the ./lib directory, nixodc is not a convention.
 - (-) Is not widely understood.
 - (-) The format is specific, should be more generic, and follow established conventions. (e.g., Markdown, Doxygen, JSdoc, Haddock)
 - (-) The format is too complex and needs a whole list of complex rules to describe the exact format and content rules; this can also be observed in many false-formatted comments that do not render correctly.